RapidRiskAssessment/website/docs/primer.md

 ## Standard Levels

+> A **Standard Level** represents a formalized and concise measure for risk, risk impact, [probability indicators](indicators), mitigation recommendations and control scores.

 Risk is generally estimated according to different scales, such as `"low, medium, high"` or `"0 to 100, 0.0 to 1.0"`.
 However, how these levels are set are very differently from person to person depending on their background, experience, risk appetite and so on.